OiivaeCommunity/love/docs/source/mods.rst

 Yelatio (He/Him They/Them)
 ^^^^
-Resident French Man and mod for many of the MILF members
+Resident French Man and mod for many of the LOVE members

 https://www.twitch.tv/yelatio